1. Network connectivity in ADHD¶

 - Hyperactivity/impulsivity

-- Hyperactivity especially in new situations
+- Hyperactivity, especially in new situations

-Vulnerability to aggression
+- Susceptibility to aggression

 Mesolimbic loop:

-- Modified reinforcement of the behavior reinforcement
+- Modified reinforcement of the behavioral reinforcement

 - Inadequate extinction of a previously reinforced behavior